federicorossatto/PLAN2SHOW/README.md

 # PLAN2SHOW

-**PLAN2SHOW** is an AI-assisted Python command-line tool created and directed by **Federico Rossatto**.
-It converts lighting timelines programmed in Excel into ready-to-paste command macros for **MA Lighting dot2 / dot2 onPC** workflows.
+**PLAN2SHOW** is a Python command-line tool created and directed by **Federico Rossatto**.
+It reads a lighting cue list from an Excel worksheet and converts it into ready-to-paste command macros for **MA Lighting dot2 / dot2 onPC**.

-Each Excel row represents a cue.
-PLAN2SHOW reads the workbook, resolves human-friendly fixture names, groups, presets, effects and BPM changes through a reusable stage profile, applies an absolute timecode start offset, and exports a macro that can be pasted into the dot2 command line.
+Development of PLAN2SHOW was AI-assisted (see [AI-assisted development](#ai-assisted-development)); the application itself does not include any AI component.
+It is a deterministic compiler: identical input consistently produces identical output.

-> **Project status:** pre-release development version.
-Always inspect and test generated commands in dot2/onPC before using them during rehearsals or live performances.
+> **Project status:** pre-release, under active development.
+Generated commands must always be inspected and tested in dot2/onPC before use in rehearsal or during a live performance.

 ---

+## Purpose

+Running a timecode-driven show typically requires calculating the exact absolute time of each lighting change and entering the corresponding commands into the console individually.
+This process is time-consuming and error-prone.

+PLAN2SHOW allows the cue list to be prepared in a standard Excel worksheet instead: one row per cue, specifying when it occurs (relative to the start of the track, e.g. "4 minutes in") and what it does, expressed in plain terms (e.g. `Sides: Blue, 30%`).
+PLAN2SHOW reads the worksheet, calculates the absolute timecode for each cue, translates the plain-text actions into dot2 commands using a configuration file referred to as a **stage profile** (which maps fixture and group names to the corresponding dot2 references), and produces a single block of text to be pasted into the dot2 command line.

+In summary: the show is described in Excel, and PLAN2SHOW converts it into the corresponding dot2 commands with the correct timecodes, removing the need for manual calculation and entry.

+---

 ## Features

-- Formatted `.xlsx` track editor with `TIMELINE` and `HELP` sheets
-- One Excel row per lighting cue
+- **Cue list authored in Excel.** One row per cue, specifying timing and the corresponding action.
-- Relative cue timing with an absolute show start time
-- Flexible start-time input such as `1`, `1:2`, `1:2:30` and `1:2:30:12`
-- Support for 24, 25 and 30 FPS
+- **Automatic timecode calculation.** Cue times are entered relative to the start of the track; PLAN2SHOW calculates the corresponding absolute, frame-accurate timecode, including correct rollovers, for 24, 25 or 30 FPS shows.
-- Frame-based timecode calculations and automatic rollovers
-- Human-friendly fixture and group aliases through JSON stage profiles
-- Custom Actions syntax for intensities, colors, presets, effects and Stomp
-- Fixture ranges with `..`
-- Fixture combinations with `+`
+- **Plain-text action syntax.** Actions such as `Sides: Blue, 30%` or `Pars: StopFX` are translated into dot2 commands via the stage profile, which maps fixture, group and command names.
+- **Fixture ranges and combinations**, e.g. `White 1..White 4` or `Blinder 1+Blinder 2`.
-- BPM changes synchronized with cue timecode
+- **BPM changes** synchronized with the cue's timecode.
-- Cue Fade assignment
+- **Per-cue fade time**, written automatically into the cue command.
-- Persistent workspace and active stage profile
+- **Persistent configuration**: workspace directory and active stage profile are retained between sessions.
-- Duplicate cue detection and workbook validation
-- Warning messages containing Cue Number and Excel row
-- Protection against accidental output-file overwrites
-- Modular project structure
+- **Early error detection**: duplicate cue numbers, missing columns, out-of-range values and similar issues are reported before export, together with the cue number and Excel row.
-- Automated test suite covering critical compiler behavior
+- Supported by an automated test suite that verifies core compiler behavior on every change (see [Automated tests](#automated-tests)).

 ---